 Not sure if you’re ready for remote work or not?
 Take a moment to really analyze your passions and your career strengths.

-2. Know Your Strengths: What is the best remote job for me?
+2. Know Your Strengths: What are one of the best remote jobs for me?

 Looking for remote work but not sure where to start?
 It can be overwhelming, but the key is to zero in on what you need.
 Ask yourself these questions: